 Table 5.14 explains about the sufficient supply of medicine for the treatment of the children.
 Of the total surveyed health staff, 210 respondents stated they get sufficient medicine to treat the children.
 A total of 90 per cent of the surveyed health personnel from Nanded and 80 per cent from Jalgaon district reported that they get sufficient medicine for the treatment of their children.
 86.5 per cent of the ANM responded that they get sufficient medicine.
-As far as the district is concerned, 100 per cent ANMs from the Nanded district and 81 per cent of ANMs Jalgaon district responded that they get sufficient medicine for the treatment of children.
-A total of 85.5 per cent of pharmacists reported that they get sufficient medicine; in Nanded, the percentage is 100 per cent, and in Jalgaon, it is 82.7 per cent.
+As far as the district is concerned, 100 per cent ANMs from the Nanded district and 81 per cent of ANMs Jalgaon district responded that they get sufficient medicine; in Nanded, the percentage is 100 per cent, and in Jalgaon, it is 82.7 per cent.
 In the case of LMOs, 83.1 per cent stated that they get sufficient medicine; in Nanded, it is 100 per cent and in Jalgaon, it is 76 per cent.
 Similarly, a total of 76.5 per cent MOs reported that they get sufficient medicine.
 In Nanded, the percentage is 69.6, and in Jalgaon, it is 80 per cent.